dilectiss/wine_project/README.md

         (for example, or whichever spider name you have modified the spider to) modify file.csv to desired output file name

-DOCUMENTATION is in the docs folder
+DOCUMENTATION is in the docs folder:
+For all info related to the WINES table see: wine_data_cleaning module For SPIDER see: Wine_X_Module